 Bird’s nest orchid wildflowers contain almost no chlorophyll and are unable to produce any energy from the sunlight.
 In order to survive, the orchid must depend on mushrooms throughout its entire lifecycle.
 The orchid’s roots are connected to the mushroom, which breaks down organic material into nutrition that sustains the orchid.
 Scientists aren’t sure if the mushroom gets anything from the orchid in return, which means that the orchid may be a parasite.

 So, once again, what is bird’s nest orchid?
 If you were fortunate enough to stumble across the plant, you would be surprised at its unusual appearance.
-Because the orchid lacks chlorophyll, it is unable to photosynthesize.
-The leafless stems, as well as the spiky blooms that appear in summer, are a pale, honey-like shade of brownish-yellow.
-Although the plant reaches heights of about 15 inches, the neutral color makes bird’s nest orchids difficult to spot.
+Since the orchid lacks chlorophyll, it is unable to photosynthesize.
+The leafless stems, as well as the spiky blooms that appear in summer, are a pale, honey-like shade of brownish yellow.
+Although the plant reaches heights of about 15 inches (45.5 cm.), the neutral color makes bird’s nest orchids difficult to spot.

 Where Does Bird’s Nest Orchid Grow?